linkedlogics/linkedlogics/README.md

 }
 ```
 #### Process
 Process is workflow definition.
-Any class can provide process objects, it just needs to have methods returning `ProcessDeProcessDefinition`.
+Any class can provide process objects, it just needs to have methods returning `ProcessDefinition`.
 In below example we are calling two logics from two different microservices with compensation logics.
 Workflow will trigger compenstaion in case any failure occurs before execution is finished.
 ##### Process Definition
 ```
 package dev.linkedlogics.sample.process;